ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 ==============================================

-This article provides an overview of the RC Transmitter and Receiver Systems that can be used with Pixhawk along with guidance on how they are connected.
+This article provides an overview of the RC Transmitter and Receiver Systems that can be used with Ardupilot flight controllers along with guidance on how they are connected.

 Overview
 ========

-Pixhawk is compatible with
+Ardupilot flight controllers are compatible with
     #.
 PPM-Sum receivers
     #.
 S.Bus receivers
     #.
+IBUS recievers
+    #.
 Spektrum DSM, DSM2, and DSM-X Satellite receivers
     #.
 MULTIPLEX SRXL version 1 and version 2 receivers

 For traditional single-wire-per-channel (PWM) receivers, a `PPM encoder <http://store.jdrones.com/pixhawk_px4_paparazzi_ppm_encoder_v2_p/eleppmenc20.htm>`__ can be used to convert the receiver outputs to PPM-Sum.

 Connecting the receiver
 =======================

+Ardupilot auto-detects the protocol of the RC receiver system.
+For most flight controllers there is a pin labeled RCin to which the output from the receiver is connected.
+On many closed source flight controllers, other pins are used and are detailed in their board documentation, linked from the :ref:`Ardupilot Hardware<common-autopilots>` page.

+In addition, beginning with Ardupilot firmware releases 4.0 and later, any UART RX input will auto-detect the RC receiver, if attached.

-To connect a PPM-Sum receiver or an S.Bus receiver, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.
+To connect a PPM-Sum receiver or an S.Bus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.
 The following S.Bus receivers have been tested and are known to work: FrSky `X8R <http://www.frsky-rc.com/product/pro.php?pro_id=105>`__, FrSky `XSR <http://www.frsky-rc.com/product/pro.php?pro_id=154>`__, Futaba R2008SB, Futaba R6008SB.

 .. image:: ../../../images/RCIN_connection.jpg
     :target: ../_images/RCIN_connection.jpg